medibloc/panacea-js-old/docs/medjs-cryptography.rst

   var encryptUtil = Cryptography.encrypt;
   encryptUtil.encryptData(accessKey, msg);

 To encrypt data you can use ``Cryptography.encrypt.encryptData(accessKey, msg)``.
-It generates encrypted string message using AES-256-CTR algorithm.
-Initialization vector(IV) is generated from access key.
-So there's no need to store iv value, but only need to use access key.
+This function generates an encrypted string message using AES-256-CTR algorithm.
+Initialization vector(IV) is generated from the access key.
+Hence, there is no need to store the IV value; you only need to use the access key.

-.. note:: Encrypt algorithm can be changed.
+.. note:: Encryption algorithm can be changed.

 ----------
 Parameters